 Introduction to Projects

-In Bloomreach Experience 12, we introduced the concept of projects in the authoring environment (not to be confused with an implementation ‘project’ in the developer context).
-With this concept we take the first step towards advanced workflow management in the Bloomreach Experience product.
+With Projects we take the first step towards advanced workflow management in the Bloomreach Experience product.
 The purpose of workflow management is to enhance the transparency and collaborative control of content across content-teams; the new ‘’projects’’ element within our solution will already support this purpose by:

 Publishing a single user's changes